sbi-dev/sbi/README.md

 Examples are collected in notebooks in `examples/`.

-## Binary files and jupyter notebooks
+## Binary files and Jupyter notebooks

 We use git lfs to store large binary files.
 To use git lfs follow installation instructions here [https://git-lfs.github.com/](https://git-lfs.github.com/).
 In particular, in a freshly cloned repository on a new machine, you will need both `git-lfs install` and `git-lfs pull`.
 We use a filename filter to track lfs files.
-Therefore, to add a file to git lfs let the filename contain `_gitlfs_`.
+Therefore, to add a file to git lfs let the filename end with `_gitlfs`.

 Small binary files and jupyter notebook will not be tracked by git lfs for now.
-Instead we are using `nbstripout` to remove output from jupyter notebooks before pushing to remote.
+Instead we are using `nbstripout` to remove output from Jupyter notebooks before pushing to remote.
 The `nbstripout` package is downloaded automatically during installation of `sbi`, but **please make sure to install it locally** as described [here](https://github.com/kynan/nbstripout).

 ## Acknowledgements